string(5) "13497"

 Evolution and Future Trends

-With its versatility in range and ever-improving capabilities, VNT will remain the leading turbo technology for diesel engines for the foreseeable future.
+With its versatility in range and ever-improving capabilities, VNT will remain the leading turbo technology for diesel and gasoline engines for the foreseeable future.
 Garrett engineers are working on scale reduction to fit ever-smaller engines as automakers embrace the downsizing agenda, while at the same time it’s now also a key component in a number of complex two-stage turbocharging systems to deliver superior performance and great fuel efficiency.
-It’s also increasingly linked to 3 or even 2-cylinder diesel power units.
+It’s also increasingly linked to 3 cylinder diesel and gasoline power units.
 It’s clear that the technology has a great future ahead of it, particularly with ongoing advances in aerodynamics, bearing systems and materials science.